rstkey/ETH-ETHToken/README.md

 1. Go to the Remix website at https://remix.ethereum.org/.
 2. Create a new file by clicking on the "+" icon in the left-hand sidebar.
 Save the file with a .sol extension (e.g., ETHToken.sol).
-3. Copy and paste the provided Solidity code into the file
+3. Copy and paste the provided Solidity code into the file: pragma solidity 0.8.18;
-  // SPDX-License-Identifier: MIT
-pragma solidity 0.8.18;

 contract ETHToken {
     // Public variables to store details about the token string public tokenName = "ETHToken-ETH";
     string public tokenSymbol = "METH";
     uint256 public totalSupply;
     // Mapping of addresses to balances
     mapping(address => uint256) public balances;